Ningking666/Ningking666/README.md

 - 🧠 skills: python,c,html,data processing,matlab....
 - 😻 Hope: Be rich🤑 Be stronger
 - 👿 No cry no bug no trouble
-- 🎓 I studied AI in Korea university winter school in 2025(just for one month)
+- 🏫 I studied AI in Korea university winter school in 2025(just for one month)
+- 🎓 I am working in ZheJiang University BinJiang Research institute